man455/wordpress-job-manager/readme.txt

     *    Jobs can be defined to display between certain dates, or indefinitely
     *    Simple admin interface for editing, updating and creating jobs
 *    *Applications*
-    *    Applicants can apply through the website, using a form that you can customize and template, so you get the information you need
+    *    Applicants can apply through the website, using a form that you can customize, so you get the information you need
     *    Advanced filtering on application forms, to ensure you only get applications that match your criteria: [Documentation](http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm)
     *    Upon successful application, you can be emailed the details, so you're always up to date with new applicants
 *    *Applicant Management*